shlomif/my-real-person-fan-fiction/README.md

 despite the fact that all three were or are wonderful singers.

-Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mainly fanfic and often crossovers and even real person fiction.
-As much as I like [Kermit the Frog](https://en.wikipedia.org/wiki/Kermit_the_Frog) and [Lucky Luke](https://en.wikipedia.org/wiki/Lucky_Luke) they should [star along Chuck Norris and Summer Glau](https://www.shlomifish.org/humour/Muppets-Show-TNI/Summer-Glau-and-Chuck-Norris.html) because they are equally as awesome even if real, just like the old [*The Muppet Show*](https://muppet.fandom.com/wiki/The_Muppet_Show) featured celebrity guest stars as themselves.
+Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mostly fanfic and often crossovers and even real person fiction.
+As much as I like [Kermit the Frog](https://en.wikipedia.org/wiki/Kermit_the_Frog) and [Lucky Luke](https://en.wikipedia.org/wiki/Lucky_Luke) they should [star along Chuck Norris and Summer Glau](https://www.shlomifish.org/humour/Muppets-Show-TNI/Summer-Glau-and-Chuck-Norris.html) because they are equally as awesome even if real.
+Just like the old [*The Muppet Show*](https://muppet.fandom.com/wiki/The_Muppet_Show) featured celebrity guest stars as themselves.